alanbernstein/overworld/README.md

-Overworld is a web app for viewing map data, including points, routes, regions, and raster overlays.
+Overworld is a web app for viewing all conceivable types of 2D world map data (including georeferenced raster overlays).

+It can display points, routes, regions, tileserver data, and static raster overlays.

+It can show current user location, search for locations by address or business name, and do basic routing.

-It supports a variety of geodata formats, with a preference for geojson.
+It supports a variety of base layers including [cyclOSM](https://www.cyclosm.org), and multiple geodata formats, with a preference for geojson.

 It can render georeferenced tif files, which can easily be created at https://mapwarper.net/ (upload, rectify, export).

-Data sources are defined with a simple json file.
+Data sources are defined with simple json files.
 There is no capability to upload or edit data within the app.

 ![screenshot](screenshot.png)